music.colostate.edu

-Students take advanced coursework in scoring and arranging for educational ensembles, curriculum development for composition in K-12 classrooms, music theory, and history, and applied composition lessons.
-Students in the program have multiple opportunities to have their works performed and recorded by local student ensembles.
+Students take advanced coursework in scoring and arranging for educational ensembles, curriculum development for composition in K-12 classrooms, music theory and history, and applied composition lessons.
+Students in the program will have multiple opportunities to have their works performed and recorded by local student ensembles.

-• Compose original works for educational ensembles at the elementary and secondary school levels.
-Such ensembles include (but are not limited to) the following: choral ensembles, wind ensemble or concert band, string orchestra, full orchestra, jazz ensembles, and chamber ensembles.
+2. Compose original works for educational ensembles at the elementary and secondary school levels.
+Such ensembles include (but are not limited to) the following: choral ensembles, wind ensemble or concert bands, string orchestra, full orchestra, jazz ensembles, and chamber ensembles.

 Admission